 Keep reading to find out about the possibility of cat and dog friends and discover the reasoning behind why their personalities usually clash.

-Where it’s sometimes the case of opposites attract, this doesn’t seem to be the case with cats and dogs.
-The main thing getting in the way of a harmonious friendship is that cat and dog body language often means different things.
 With a dog a high tail and head means that they’re challenging the other individual, while in cats this is often a signal that they want to be friends.
 A wagging tail also means the opposite thing in the two species, as the swishing back and forth of a tail can indicate a happy and excitable dog, but a very angry cat.

 Because their body language is so different, they often misinterpret each other which results in plenty of scratched noses and frightened and confused cats and dogs.
 However, this doesn’t mean that they’re incompatible by nature, they just need careful introductions in an environment where they can get used to each other’s differences.
 So, how do help make your cat and dog become friends with each other?